Where are you from and how did you grow up?

 What is your philosophy on emotions that are generally deemed negative like sadness, grief, and disappointment?

-What is your favorite quote?
+What is your favorite quote (include author)?

 Lastly, tell us something about yourself that most don’t know.